University of Iceland: School buildings

 The university's main campus lies immediately south-west of Tjörnin lake in the centre of Reykjavík.
-It covers about 10 hectares in total.
+It covers about 10 ha in total.
 There are around 30 buildings in total, the oldest of which, Gamli Garður, was built in 1934.
 The Main Building overlooks a semi-circular lawn, featuring a statue of Sæmundur fróði.
 In 2007, a new service centre was opened next to the main building and many of the most vital service desks were relocated there.
 Some lectures take place in Háskólabíó cinema at the northern end of the campus.
 There are also a gym, several dormitories, and smaller research institute buildings on the grounds.
 Most buildings are located on the main campus and nearby neighbourhoods.
 The Faculty of Sport, Leisure Studies and Social Education, on the other hand, is located in the village of Laugarvatn.

 Library

-In 1994, the university library (formally established in 1940) merged with the national library of Iceland, Landsbókasafn Íslands (est. 1818) to form one large academic library, the National and University Library of Iceland (Landsbókasafn Íslands - Háskólabókasafn).
+In 1994, the university library (formally established in 1940) merged with the national library of Iceland, Landsbókasafn Íslands (est. 1818) to form one large academic library, the National and University Library of Iceland (Landsbókasafn Íslands – Háskólabókasafn).
 The library main building, Þjóðarbókhlaðan, is situated next to the main campus.